 - Protein pancakes (made with egg whites, cottage cheese, and oats 31 grams of protein for the full protein pancake recipe here!)

 - Kodiak cakes (this pancake mix is high in protein)

 - Protein powder/ protein bars (from 10-25 g protein, depending on the brand).
-I have lots of recipes with protein powder like protein crepes, protein ice cream, and my favorite homemade protein bars.
+I have lots of recipes with protein powder like protein crepes, protein ice cream, protein fluff, and my favorite homemade protein bars.